Skip to content

 Atlantic Book Awards

-• Ann Connor Brimer Award for Atlantic Canadian Children’s Literature ($5,000 prize): awarded for a book of fiction or non-fiction written or co-written by a living, full-time resident of Atlantic Canada** that is readily available in print and that was published and/or distributed for the first time in Canada in the two years prior to and including the submission deadline.
+• Ann Connor Brimer Award for Atlantic Canadian Children’s Literature ($5,000 prize): awarded for a book of fiction, nonfiction, or poetry written or co-written by a living, full-time resident of Atlantic Canada** that is readily available in print and that was published and/or distributed for the first time in Canada in the two years prior to and including the submission deadline.
 Because this award alternates annually between children’s literature (for readers up to 11 years old) and young adult (YA) literature (for readers aged 12 to 17), each cycle of the award covers two publication years; however, books suitable for both age ranges (e.g., middle-grade books) may be submitted only once—to a children’s literature deadline or to a YA literature deadline.
-For the 2025 award for YA literature, the eligibility years run from November 2, 2022, to November 1, 2024.
+For the 2026 award for children’s literature, the eligibility years run from November 2, 2023, to November 1, 2025.

 Titles ineligible for submission to any WFNS-administered Book Awards: